What Is Open Badge Factory?

 This tool is available from Pro service level and up.
 The organisation can get data to be exported to Excel as CSV files with the report builder tool.
 The composer of the report can choose the badge / badges, time from where the data is taken from and also the recipients email addresses if data about badges issued to a specific email address is needed.

 In this section, it’s possible to choose other OBF organisations as partners to your organisation’s network.
 After choosing the partners, it’s possible to share badges with them.
 Note that other organisation can add your organisation as their partner if you’ve enabled that in Organisation details (Searchable).
 If you want to avoid this and not be shown to other OBF user organisations, remove the option (it’s on as default).
+Network page is available only for Admin users.

 Organisation can add partners in the Network section (other organisations using OBF) to their network.
 Organisation can endorse their partners and/or ask them for endorsement.
 Organisation can also endorse partners’ badges or ask partners to endorse their own badges after partners have been added.
 In addition, partners can share badges (requires min.
 Premium service level from the organisation sharing the badge) and receive shared badges (Min.
 Basic service level for receiving shared badges.